 \subsection{Relative Interlevel Set Homology}

-For a piecewise linear function $f \colon X \rightarrow \R$, the inverse image map $f^{-1}$ provides a monotone map from the poset of compact intervals to $2^{X}$.
+For a piecewise linear function $f \colon X \rightarrow \R$, the inverse image map $f^{-1}$ provides an order-preserving map from the poset of compact intervals to $2^{X}$.
 The image of this map consists of all \emph{interlevel sets} of $f$, where an interlevel set is a preimage $f^{-1} (I)$ of a closed interval $I$.
-Post-composing this map with homology we obtain a functor from the poset of compact intervals to the category of vector spaces over $K$:
+Post-composing this map with homology we obtain a functor from the poset of compact intervals to the category of graded vector spaces over $K$: